 In the AEAD inverse transformation process, the data fields shall be applied as in Table 9-5.

 NOTE—The MHR contains the Auxiliary Security Header field, as defined in 7.2, for frames other than Compact frames.
-For Compact frames, the MHR is composed of the ID field, the RPA_hash field, the RPA_prand field if present and the Message Control field of the Compact frame.
+For Compact frames, the MHR is as defined in 7.3.7.1.